srvikram13/FitnFun/README.md

 ## Installation
-1. Sensors: Accelerometer, and Gravity sensors (for 'Shake' and 'Jump' detection respectively.)
-2. Another item
-⋅⋅* Unordered sub-list.
-1. Actual numbers don't matter, just that it's a number ⋅⋅1.
-Ordered sub-list
-4. And another item.

 The App makes use of nearly all the features available.
 1. Sensors: Accelerometer, and Gravity sensors (for 'Shake' and 'Jump' detection respectively.)
 2. Location Service
 3. SharedPreferences to store logged in user's information.
 4. File I/O to read exercise information.
 (Every round of exercise is stored in a text file)